Vhils at the MUCA Collection Munich

 Who is Vhils?

-Alexandre Farto alias Vhils was born in Lisbon in 1987 and is considered a contemporary urban archaeologist.
-Having grown up in an industrial suburb of Lisbon, he is strongly influenced by the urbanisation there in the 1980s and 90s.
-He is fascinated by how these changes affect the structure of the urban landscape.
-This inspires him to draw parallels to principles of New Realism and the psychogeography of Situationism.
+Having grown up in an industrial suburb of Lisbon, he was strongly influenced by the urbanisation that took place there in the 1980s and 90s.
+He was fascinated by how these changes affected the structure of the urban landscape.
+This inspired him to draw parallels with the principles of New Realism and the psychogeography of Situationism.

-At the age of thirteen, he already began to leave his "tags" and "stencils" in streets and on trains.
-Later, he studied at the Byam Shaw School of Art in London and developed his unique style there: he removes the upper layers of walls with unconventional tools and thus creates portraits of a special kind.
+In the early 2000s, he began interacting with the urban environment through the practice of graffiti: at the age of thirteen, he started leaving his "tags" and "stencils" in streets and on trains.
+He later studied at the Byam Shaw School of Art in London, where he developed his unique style: he removed the upper layers of walls with unconventional tools, creating portraits of a special kind.

 How does Vhils work?

-Vhils addresses the impact of global development and homogenisation on landscapes and identities.
-True to his motto: destroy to create something new, he creates powerful and poetic images designed to humanise public space.
+Vhils deals with the effects of global development and homogenisation on landscapes and identities.
+Like a modern urban archaeologist, he peels back the layers of our material culture and reflects on the effects of urbanity, development and global homogenisation on landscapes and people's identities.
+True to his motto: destroy in order to create something new, he creates powerful and poetic images that are intended to humanise public space.

-He often uses tools such as drills or explosives to better remove the layers of wall and plaster.
+He often uses tools such as a drill or explosives to better remove the wall layers and plaster.
 By removing the upper layers of the wall, he gives his portraits a haptic effect.
-Similar to a modern archaeologist, the artist wants to depict and expose every single layer and stage of the city's history, as well as its influence on the inhabitants.
 Another aim of his work is to reflect the destruction and decay of the urban environment caused naturally.

 Farto's special working technique forms the basis for his "Scratching the Surface" project.
 This was presented for the first time at the VSP Group Exhibition in Lisbon 2007, then the following year at the Cans Festival in London.